anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Exchanges and Artifacts {#exchanges_uc2}

 The interaction of the pledge with the Registrar-Agent may be accomplished using different transports (i.e., protocols and/or network technologies).
-This specification utilizes HTTP as default transport.
+This specification utilizes HTTP(S) as default transport.
 Other specifications may define alternative transports such as CoAP, Bluetooth Low Energy (BLE), or Near Field Communication (NFC).
 These transports may differ from and are independent of the ones used between the Registrar-Agent and the registrar.

-Transport independence is realized through data objects that are not bound to specific transport security and stay the same along the communication path from the pledge via the Registrar-Agent to the registrar.
+Transport independence is realized through authenticated self-contained objects that are not bound to a specific transport security and stay the same along the communication path from the pledge via the Registrar-Agent to the registrar.
-Therefore, authenticated self-contained artifacts (e.g., JWS-signed JSON structures or COSE-signed CBOR structures) are used for the data exchanges between the pledge and the registrar via the Registrar-Agent.
+This specification utilizes JWS-signed JSON structures as default format for artifacts.
+Other specifications may define alternative formats such as CMS-signed JSON structures or COSE-signed CBOR structures.

 {{exchangesfig_uc2_all}} provides an overview of the exchanges detailed in the following subsections.